How to form an LLC in Indiana

 Indiana LLC ongoing compliance requirements

 Maintaining your liability shield depends on staying in good standing with the state.
-Indiana makes this easier than most, as there's no annual franchise tax and only one required state filing every two years.
+Indiana makes this easier than most, as there's no annual franchise tax for Indiana LLCs and only one required Secretary of State filing every two years.
 Key ongoing requirements include:

 Failure to meet ongoing requirements can result in: